blinkist/transaction_logger/README.md

 ### Example

-Here is a transaction that calls another transaction, which raises an error:
+Here is a transaction that raises an error:

 ```ruby
 class ExampleClass